 Sod installation on hillsides or other sloped areas can be especially challenging.
 Sod laid on slopes is prone to slipping, struggles to root, and dries out more easily.
 To establish a new sod lawn on a hillside, special steps must be taken to ensure success.
 Follow the steps below for the best results.

+It’s crucial to consider which direction to lay sod when planning for a lush, healthy lawn.
 In order to help keep sod from slipping, lay your sod strips so that the longest edge is running parallel to the slope.
 It helps to think of the sod strips as bricks you are using to build a “wall” up the hillside.

 - Lay sod so that the long straight edge runs lengthwise along the slope.